adnan760/React-Swiggy-Clone/README.md

 # Branches

 ## Branch -> react-client
-Contains client side components of react application
+Contains client side components of this application

+## Branch -> node-server
+Contains server side components of this application